 Retirement Planning Using Your Savings Rate

 However, I don’t really want to complicate things, so let me offer you a simpler way of solving this problem, which uses your monthly savings rate as the key to determining your plan of action.

 If you earn P50,000 but spend only P37,500 per month, then your monthly savings rate is 25% because you can save that much portion of your income every month.
 Then if you divide your spending rate by your savings rate, you’ll get the number of months that allows you to save enough money to cover one month’s worth of your expenses.

 In our example, P37,500 is your one month’s worth of expenses, and represents 75% of your monthly income – this is your spending rate.
 Divide 75% by your savings rate, which is 25%, and you’ll get 3.
 That’s 75 divided by 25, which equals 3.
 This means you can save one month’s worth of your expenses every three months.

 If you earn P40,000 and you can save P4,000 or 10% of your income every month, how many months does it take for you to save P36,000 or one month’s worth of your expenses?

 In this case, you spend 90% of your income and save 10% every month.
-Using our formula, that’s 90 divided 10, which gives you 9.
-This means you are able to save one month’s worth of your expenses every nine months.
+Using our formula, that’s 90 divided by 10, which gives you 9.
+This means you can save one month’s worth of your expenses every nine months.

 Now how is this information useful in retiring young and rich?

-You can use this to estimate how many years worth of living expense will you be able to save during your working years.
+You can use this to estimate how many years’ worth of living expenses will you be able to save during your working years.
 The table below gives a summary.

 |SAVINGS RATE TABLE|